 Natural Medicines Comprehensive Database rates effectiveness based on scientific evidence according to the following scale: Effective, Likely Effective, Possibly Effective, Possibly Ineffective, Likely Ineffective, Ineffective, and Insufficient Evidence to Rate.

 The effectiveness ratings for DEER VELVET are as follows:

 Insufficient evidence to rate effectiveness for...

 - Athletic performance.
 Early research shows that taking deer velvet extract or powder does not improve strength in active males.
 However, it might improve endurance by a small amount.

-- Sexual desire.
-Early research shows that taking deer velvet powder does not improve sexual function or desire in men.
+- Increasing sexual desire in healthy people.
+Early research shows that taking deer velvet powder does not improve sexual function or desire in male.

 How does it work?

 Special precautions & warnings:Pregnancy and breast-feeding: There isn't enough reliable information to know if deer velvet is safe to use when pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 Hormone-sensitive conditions such as breast cancer, uterine cancer, ovarian cancer, endometriosis, or uterine fibroids: Deer velvet might act like estrogen.
 If you have any condition that might be made worse by exposure to estrogen, don't use deer velvet.

 - Some birth control pills contain the hormone estrogen.
 Deer velvet contains hormones.
 Taking deer velvet along with birth control pills might change the effects of birth control pills.
 If you take birth control pills along with deer velvet, use an additional form of birth control such as a condom.